patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 But Boomer Bob entirely misses the point: The difference between _inherent_ and _accidental_ complexity.
 Solving a square equation _requires_ three arguments.
-An arc is _defined_ by its mid-point, its radius, and its curve orientation.
+An arc is _defined_ by its mid-point, radius, angles, and curve orientation.
 This is complexity _inherent_ to the problem at hand.

 The thickness, colour, and opacity of an arc being drawn on a canvas has to do with a specific application of the concept.
-So while I consider it good advice to wrap drawing details (thickness, colour, opacity) into an argument object, or to use a `Point` abstraction instead of two loose `x` and `y` arguments, there's no way to deal with arcs with niladic functions.
+So while I consider it good advice to wrap drawing details (thickness, colour, opacity) into an argument object, or to use a `Point` abstraction instead of two loose `x` and `y` arguments, there's no reasonable way to deal with arcs using _niladic_ or _monadic_ functions, save for curried functions, which clearly aren't Babbling Bob's mind here.

-### Reduce by Increasing the Numbers of Arguments
+You might also separate the computation of an arc from actually drawing it.
+Here, the computation returns the coordinates to be drawn, which you can pass into the `draw` method of the canvas object, maybe together with the drawing details.
+A pair of _monadic_ methods for setting coordinates and drawing details on that object won't make anything clearer, but only introduce more side
+effects: _accidental_ side effects this time, which change the state of the object without any palpable benefit.
+Calling the `draw` method to actually draw on the canvas is the only _desired_ side-effect: the complexity introduced thereby being of an _inherent_ nature.

+### More Arguments Make Better Abstractions

 Another example: Consider a `reduce` function.
 (This is a higher-order function, but obviously not at the height of _Clean Code_, for such concepts are not